Omerr/research-guide/chapters/01 - Part 1 - Foundations/02-research-and-development.md

 **Misconception 2: Using Advanced Algorithms = Research**

 Implementing machine learning pipelines with random forests or neural networks isn't Research - even though the underlying algorithms are sophisticated.
 The Research happened when those algorithms were first developed.
+However, if you are using those algorithms when trying to solve a problem where it's unclear if they will work at all, that could be Research.

 **Misconception 3: Research Can Be Managed Like Development**